davber/couchrest_extended_document/README.md

 CouchRest::ExtendedDocument adds additional functionality to the standard CouchRest Document class such as setting properties, callbacks, typecasting, and validations.

+This gem, *davber_couchrest_extended_document*, is a revision of the original gem, allowing both the design document name and type fields to be configurable, instead of the defaults, which is the identity function and the string "couchrest-type", respectively.

 Note: CouchRest::ExtendedDocument only supports CouchDB 0.10.0 or newer.

 ## Install